 Norway Rat Habitat

-Norway rats are best known for digging burrows to nest within.
-They also sometimes burrow within holes leftover from other rodents or animals.
-In general, these burrows are 2 to 3 inches in diameter and up to 6.5 feet in length.
+In general, Norway rats are ground burrowing animals and construct burrows that are 2 to 3 inches in diameter and up to 6.5 feet in length.
 Burrows are constructed outdoors beside foundations and gardens.
 Norway rats are nocturnal and will enter homes at night in search of food, returning back to their burrow.
 If nests are found inside homes, they are typically in basements and crawl spaces.
-If a population is large, Norway rats will nest in upper levels of the property, such as the attic.
+If a population is large, Norway rats will nest in the upper areas of a home or structure.

 Need help with Norway Rats?